back

 Heather and Matthew had initially planned for quite an outdoorsy wedding.
 “We originally wanted a festival vibe with picnics and camping, but then swerved into something more November appropriate.”
 Heather explains.

-Either way, they “wanted a relaxed atmosphere with DIY possibilities”, and this came in the form of Stanford Farm.
+Either way, they “wanted a relaxed atmosphere with DIY possibilities”, and this came in the form of a Stanford Farm wedding.
 Stanford Farm is an award-winning rustic barn on a vintage farm in the beautiful Shropshire countryside, just outside of Shrewsbury.
 With everything you could want and need – including accommodation in the farmhouse, Shepherd’s Hut, hobbit houses and a converted double decker bus on site – it was an ideal setting for their autumn rustic relaxed barn wedding plans.

 Their autumn rustic relaxed barn wedding ceremony took place in The Stables, a rustic 19th century barn that has been lovingly restored.
 The old oak beams and original feature doors mean it looks super rustic and feels extra cosy, but the white brick walls help it feel light and airy too.
 With such beautiful interiors, the room doesn’t need much decorating, and Heather and Matthew kept it simple with a tall arrangement of pampas grass tied in one corner, and a macramé backdrop at the top of the aisle.